-The senior citizen from Mulund was startled by the sound of the falling branch, due to which he suffered a heart attack and died on the spot; his nephew claims the BMC contractor who was pruning trees did not manage the job properly
+Senior citizen was startled by sound of falling branch, due to which he suffered a heart attack; nephew claims BMC contractor who was pruning trees did not manage the job properly

 An 82-year-old man lost his life in Mulund on Monday in a freak incident when a tree branch fell just two feet away from him.
 After the shock of the incident, the senior citizen suffered a heart attack.

 The spot where the senior citizen was sitting when the branch fell next to him.
 Pic/Rajesh Gupta